FEATURED

 Fall 2022

 After a springtime disaster with a girl, my attachment to her weighed on me.
 I put myself on an island with only her as my fellow survivor.
 Once we weren’t together, even surrounded by people, the island remained.
 She represented what I had lost.
-She was the only connection I had left to my hometown since we went to the same high school.
+She was the only connection I had left to my hometown, as we went to the same high school.

 My life felt too easy, too untouched by struggle.
 So, I manufactured it.
 I told myself it was for art, a story worth writing.
 My plan?
 Trash my self-preservation, mine the wreckage for material, and spin it into a script.
 I’d sell it, find success, and magically discover solace.
 That was the lie I clung to.